yann-eugone/rtd-tutorial/docs/getting-started.rst

 Vocabulary
 ----------

-Because when you start with any library it is important to understand what are the concepts introduced in it.
+| Because when you start with any library it is important to understand

-This is highly recommended that you read this entire page before starting to work with this library.
+  what are the concepts it manipulates.
+| We recommend that you have a look to these pages before you start :

 * `Job <domain/job>`__: where you are going to work as a developer.
 * `Job Launcher <domain/job-launcher>`__: The entry point when you need to execute any job.